19hours/sg-statutes/Acts/Business Trusts Act.md

 (18) Subsections (8) to (15) shall not apply in respect of a registered business trust —

-(a) all or any of the units of which are listed for quotation on the official list of a securities exchange; and
+(a) all or any of the units of which are listed for quotation on the official list of an approved exchange; and

+[Act 4 of 2017 wef 08/10/2018]

 (b) to which Subdivision (2) of Division 2 of Part VII of the Securities and Futures Act (Cap.
 289) applies.